buttercoin/slate/source/includes/_rate.md

 Period | Limit
 ---|---
 Minute | Maximum of 120 requests
+rate limiting is considered on a per-IP basis.
 > Requests exceeding the limit will receive a '429 Too Many Requests' response.
+Rate limiting is considered on a per-IP basis.

 ### HTTP Response Headers